toughpixels/asher/content/home/videos/index.md

 {{< vimeo 282193228 >}}

-I wrote and performed this short, which premiered at Just For Laughs:
+I wrote and performed in this short, which premiered at Just For Laughs:

 {{< vimeo 334507378 >}}